 WDFW does not estimate population size for quail.
 Instead, harvest data trends are used to monitor population status.
-Total harvest numbers tend to vary with hunter numbers, so catch-perunit-effort (CPUE), which tracks birds harvested per hunter day is the best indicator of population trends.
+Total harvest numbers tend to vary with hunter numbers, so catchper-unit-effort (CPUE), which tracks birds harvested per hunter day is the best indicator of population trends.
 In District 3, recent quail CPUE has improved significantly from low levels in 2013, likely due to weather during the nesting period.
 CPUE in 2014 was 1.23 birds harvested per hunter day and remained stable through the 2016 season at 1.38 birds harvested per hunter day but dropped drastically in 2017 to 0.64 birds/hunter day, with the previous five-year average being 1.14 birds/day.
 An expected improvement in quail harvest did not materialize in 2018, with another low harvest of only 0.62 birds/hunter day.
-Harvest in 2019 did see improvement to 0.7 birds/day, but still well below the 5-year average.
-Conditions this year have not been as favorable as 2019, so there may be another low harvest in 2021.
+Harvest in 2019 and 2020 did see improvement to ~0.7 birds/day, but still well below the 5-year average.
+Conditions this year have not been as favorable as 2019 or 2020, and although we don't have harvest for 2021, drought conditions were not conducive to successful brood rearing, with the opposite case this spring with cool wet conditions likely inhibiting nest success, so there may be another low harvest in 2022.

 The total number of quail harvested in District 3 is dependent upon habitat and weather conditions during the breeding season.
-The breeding conditions during spring and early summer of 2021 have been poor and have not improved over the summer.
-Biologists predict that 2021 quail harvest numbers will continue their recent slide.
+The breeding conditions during spring and early summer of 2022 have been poor for nesting success but should support good survival of late nesting birds, but not enough to overcome early nest failure.
+Biologists predict that 2022 quail harvest numbers will continue their recent slide.